tcotav/chefdk_getting_started/README.md

 ### And now ACTUAL TESTING will occur

 For that headline to be true though -- we'll have to write some tests.
-There are different kinds of tests and test-kitchen supports a variety.
+There are different kinds of tests, and test-kitchen supports a variety.
 First we're going to put some stuff into what is arguably the EASIEST test-kitchen supported test type: bats.
 [Bats](https://github.com/sstephenson/bats) stands for "bash automated testing system".
 There are lots of examples there at the link.
 To support this, we'll first make a test directory to use:

     mkdir -p test/integration/default/bats